 My friend and I took an unplanned trip headed North last weekend.
 Having only our shoulder bags and brave souls.

-It’s an almost 7-hour travel from Pasay to Iba, Zambales.
+It’s an almost 7-hour trip from Pasay to Iba, Zambales.
 Upon reaching the town of San Felipe, we took a trike to The Circle Hostel.

-Graffiti are everywhere.
-Whatever is up in your life right now, you’ll sure catch something to encourage you.
+Graffiti is everywhere.
+Whatever is up in your life right now, you’ll surely catch something to encourage you.

 The beach is a 3-4 minute walk from the hostel.
 Aside from surfing and skimming, the crystal clear waters of Liw-liwa itself is enticing.